 Launching Your App on Devices

-Launching Your Mac App
+Launch Your Mac App

 codesign can sign the app using a key in your keychain, click Always Allow.

-To launch an app on a device
+To launch your app on a connected device

 Connect the device to your Mac.